CHRIS DELIZER, YOGA TEACHER

 I believe yoga is about finding harmony and balance between body, mind and soul.
 There is always a connection between what you see in a body and what might be going on with that person.
 The key is to learn how to use yoga to bring alignment and provide healing.

 Usually, when you have emotional turmoil, there is a physical manifestation of that turmoil.
 What's going on in the body is just an external manifestation of what's going on inside you.
-When I teach yoga, what I’m doing is trying to understand that connection between the physical and the emotional.
-I’m trying to find out what the root of what I am seeing in the body really is, and helping people bridge the gap in between.
+When I teach yoga, what I’m doing is trying to find out what the root of what I am seeing in the body really is, and helping people bridge the gap in between.
 The physical part is what I can see when you practice; your body alignment, your strengths and your weaknesses.
 Then, I'll equate the physical to the emotional component to find out what's really going on and how can I help.

 You read bodies like others read books.
 How do you asses somebody using yoga poses?

-Tell me a bit about you vision for Gayatri?
+Tell me a bit about you vision for your private sessions?

 I like to adapt my yoga classes to what I know a person needs.
 When you are teaching in a group setting and you have twenty people in a class, you have to divide your attention between all twenty of them.
 You know that this person is working on this particular pose, and that the other one needs to strengthen a particular area, so you design the class around that.
 During a private session, you are focusing only on one person, so every move is designed for that person.
 It’s just a different experience.

-The Gayati Sessions are one hour and fifteen minutes.
+Private sessions were created to help support yogis at varying stages of practice find their greatness and see their potential on and off their yoga mats.
+We offer mostly private sessions focused on finding and harnessing one’s potential.
+The sessions are one hour and fifteen minutes.
 The first time we meet, we’ll have a little chat so I can get to know you a bit.
 Then, I’ll take you through a generic yoga class to asses your practice.
 I can asses your practice within the first ten minutes, and I will focus the rest of the session and subsequent sessions on addressing your strengths and weaknesses.
 The process is intuitive and every session is different, but focussed on the exercises that are specifically target to your needs.
 After we practice, we typically take a bit of a break where we talk about how your body is feeling and how are you feeling.
-We usually also talk about what’s going on in other parts of your life, because it’s all connected.
+We also talk about what’s going on in other parts of your life, because it’s all connected.

 Depending on what you need, I might recommend a book, I might have you write a journal, go to a particular art exhibit, or simply find the time and the space to practice quiet and stillness once a day.
 It’s different for everybody because our bodies are different, and we are all at different points in our personal and professional lives.
 That’s the beauty of it, to be able to figure out what’s going to unlock your potential, what’s going to help you connect with your greatness.